Grand Rapids, Michigan

 Grand Rapids has three Lithuanian clubs.
 These clubs also double as members-only bars (although non-members may be able to come in as well).

 Less well known is the Lithuanian Sons and Daughters Association (est. 1909, building constructed in 1913).
 Its building has "Lyceum Lithuanian Sons Aid Society" inscribed on it, as the inscription was made at the time the organization was men only (females have been admitted since 1921 after bi-gender Historicist Daukantas society merged into it).
-While the Vytautas Kareivis Aid Society historically represents the patriots/nationalists, Lithuanian Sons and Daughters represent the leftists and communists.
-As such, the organization was shunned by most Lithuanians after the Soviet occupation of Lithuania and many people in both church and the Vytautas Aid society claims that their parents would advise them not to go to the Lithuanian Sons and Daughters.
+While the Vytautas Kareivis Aid Society historically represents the patriots/nationalists, Lithuanian Sons and Daughters represented the leftists and communists.
+As such, the organization was shunned by most Lithuanians after the Soviet occupation of Lithuania and many people in both the church and the Vytautas Aid Society claim that their parents would advise them not to go to the Lithuanian Sons and Daughters.
 Today, however, Lithuanian Sons and Daughters members claim their organization is non-political, so much of the rivalry is historical.
-As a leftist organization, Lithuanian Sons and Daughters have fewer Lithuanian memorabilia and, in fact, in the newest times, it is sometimes named just "Sons and Daughters" while Polish heritage seems to be at least as celebrated as Lithuanian heritage.
-It has images of its founding members (1913), 20th-anniversary members (1929) and Simonas Daukantas near its streetside entrance, however (it is interesting to understand that these images hang there since the time World War 1 had not yet begun and Lithuania was ruled by the czar).
-The real entrance is behind.
-The hall on the second floor is big although it has no Lithuanian details (although originally, it had been painted with murals showing Lithuanian countryside).
-In fact, nowadays "Lithuanian Sons and Daughters" is usually known simply as "Sons and Daughters".
-It has some 250 members of whom 150 are active (2018).
+As a leftist organization, Lithuanian Sons and Daughters amassed less Lithuanian memorabilia and, in fact, in the modern times, it is sometimes referred to as just "Sons and Daughters", while Polish heritage seems to be at least as celebrated as Lithuanian heritage.
+It has images of its founding members (1913), 20th-anniversary members (1929) and Simonas Daukantas near its streetside entrance (it is interesting to understand that these images hang there since the time World War 1 had not yet begun and Lithuania was ruled by the czar).
+The main entrance is behind.
+The hall on the second floor is big but it has no Lithuanian details (although originally, it had been painted with murals showing Lithuanian countryside).
+It has some 150 members of whom 150 are active (2018).

 Grand Rapids Lithuanian cemeteries

 The main Grand Rapids Lithuanian cemetery is the rather large Ss.
 Peter and Paul cemetery.
 Two of the most impressive memorials here is the Traditional Lithuanian wooden cross of 1987 (author Jurgis Daugvila), dedicated to the Lithuanian 600 years Christianization anniversary, and the Memorial for Lithuanian priests, dedicated in 1979.
-The priests memorial symbolizes a Divine Invitation - to the priesthood, life, death.
+The priest's memorial symbolizes a Divine Invitation - to the priesthood, life, death.

 Just beyond a fence (but with an entrance from the other side) lies the other Lithuanian cemetery of Grand Rapids: the Lithuanian Freedom Cemetery.
-It is small, only the plaque at the entrance and many surnames shows it to be Lithuanian.
+It is small, only the plaque at the entrance and many surnames show it to be Lithuanian.
 There, socialists and non-believers used to be buried.
 According to the local priest Morrow, no more than 15% of total Lithuanians.
 At the later stages of the cemetery, the priest would have been invited to some burials as some people wanted to bury themselves next to their kin even though they became believers.
 Interestingly, some of the graves in the Freedom Cemetery are located away from the other graves and right beyond the fence of the Lithuanian Catholic Ss.
-Peter and Paul Cemetery, facing the Catholic cemetery, perhaps signifying that these people were denied burial at the Catholic cemetery for some reason.
+Peter and Paul Cemetery, facing the Catholic cemetery, perhaps signifying that these people were denied burial at the Catholic cemetery for some reason despite wishing for it.

 The map